The Top 10 British Seaside Towns

-With Blue Flag beach perfect for rock-pooling and fossil hunting, pretty beach huts, rugged coastal walks, delicious fish and chips and ice creams, and the steep, winding cobbled paths of Whitby’s town centre, it's easy to see the unique character to this seaside resort.
+With its soft, sandy Blue Flag beach perfect for rock-pooling and fossil hunting, pretty beach huts, rugged coastal walks, famously-good fish and chips and the steep, winding cobbled paths of Whitby’s town centre, it's easy to see the unique character of this seaside resort.
 Climb the 199 steps to the gothic Whitby Abbey for a fantastic view of the town.

 Best for quirky character

 Perhaps it’s Whitby’s ties with Bram Stoker’s Dracula, it could be the popularity of the famed Whitby Jet gemstone, or maybe it’s the imposing Abbey ruins casting long shadows over the harbour below.
 Whatever it is, Whitby has become a mecca for goths, who descend on the town in their droves.
-People watching has never been so fascinating.
+People watching has never been so interesting.

 Best for beaches